-Krystal Vaughn, PhD LPC-S, NCC is a Licensed Professional Counselor-Supervisor and Registered Play Therapy Supervisor specializing in children ages 2-12.
-As an Associate Professor at Louisiana State University Health Sciences Center - New Orleans she enjoys teaching as well as providing clinical services.
+Krystal Vaughn, Ph.D., LPC-S, NCC is a Licensed Professional Counselor-Supervisor and Registered Play Therapy Supervisor specializing in children ages 2-12.
+Dr. Vaughn is the Acting Department Head of the Department of Clinical Rehabilitation and Counseling, and Associate Professor at Louisiana State University Health Sciences Center - New Orleans.
+She enjoys teaching as well as providing clinical services.
 Her research interests are supervision, play therapy, and mental health consultation.
 Dr. Vaughn has extensive experience providing mental health consultation in childcare centers, private schools, and local charter school systems.
 Dr. Vaughn also provides supervision to counselor interns seeking licensure as professional counselors.
 She received specialized training in the fields of infant and early childhood mental health and play therapy, which she presents on locally and nationally.
 Additionally, she serves on numerous boards and committees to promote professionalism in the fields of play therapy and clinical supervision.

 III.
-GENERAL DEPARTMENT POLICIES
+GENERALDEPARTMENTPOLICIES